waterloo-rocketry/docs/onboarding-tutorials/git-usage/git-command.rst

 These are just a few of the many `git` commands available.
 You can find more commands and options in the `git documentation <https://git-scm.com/doc>`_.

 What's Next?
-Now that you have learned the basics of `git`, you can move on the next section to learn our team `git` usage specifics.
+Now that you have learned the basics of `git`, you can move on to learn our team  :doc:`Git Best Practices </general/best-practices/git-best-practices>`.